Skip to content

 Climb The King Harry Ferry

 As you explore Falmouth, one activity that should be at the top of your list is taking a ride on the King Harry Ferry.
-This iconic ferry has been operating for over 130 years and offers stunning views of the surrounding area that are sure to leave both kids and adults in awe.
+This chain ferry has been operating for over 130 years, crossing the River Fal between the Trelissick and Philleigh banks and saving drivers a long inland detour.

 Before boarding the ferry, safety measures are taken into consideration as they make it their priority to ensure all passengers feel safe.
 The crew ensures everyone knows where to stand and how to behave while onboard.
 Once aboard, there’s no need to worry about anything other than soaking up the sights around you.

 Ticket prices vary depending on age and time of day, but rest assured that this experience will not break the bank.
 Check out their website or visit them in person to learn more about their schedule so you can plan accordingly.
-With its rich history and picturesque views, climbing aboard the King Harry Ferry is an absolute must-do when visiting Falmouth with children!
+The river views from the deck — wooded banks, moored yachts, and occasional seals — make it worth the short detour when visiting Falmouth with children.

 Explore The Subtropical Gardens At Trebah Gardens

 As you wander through the subtropical gardens of Trebah Gardens, it’s easy to forget that you’re in Cornwall.
-The lush foliage and vibrant blooms transport visitors to a tropical paradise right in Falmouth.
+The garden runs 26 acres down a sheltered valley to a private beach, with giant gunnera, hundred-year-old rhododendrons, and bamboo groves creating a convincingly subtropical feel.
 Children will be delighted by the colorful array of plants and flowers, including giant rhubarb leaves and exotic palm trees.

 The kids can follow the children’s trail throughout the gardens, which is designed specifically for them.
 This interactive activity takes little explorers on an adventure around the park while they learn about different types of tropical flora.
 The highlight of this experience is undoubtedly the waterfall walk – where young adventurers can get up close and personal with cascading waterfalls.